Overview

 Yes, this conference provides 6 CPD per day.
 This means that you can collect up to 18 CPD by attending all three days.

-Yes, international delegates can attend the Glasgow conference by joining us online.
+Yes, international delegates can attend the Glasgow conference by joining us in person or online.
 If you’re joining us remotely, details of how to dial in and any other information you need will be provided to you just before the date of the conference.

 If you have any questions, feel free to contact the coordinator.
 Their details can be found below.